Aaron-M-R/PredictingRecipeRatings/README.md

 ### Pipeline and Transformations
 For our baseline model, we'll use a pipeline that transforms the design matrix using the natural logarithm, since these features are all skewed right.

+<iframe src="plots/quant_dists.html" width=800 height=600 frameBorder=0></iframe>

+Here, we can see from the difference in shapes of the plots that using a logarithmic transformer reduces the skewness of the data, therefore making it easier to predict.

+<iframe src="plots/log_quant_dists.html" width=800 height=600 frameBorder=0></iframe>

 We began modeling with linear regression.
 We are restricting our baseline model to variables that indicate recipe difficulty/required effort.
 We used number of minutes, steps and ingredients, which are all quantitative variables.
 Using this model, where each feature is the natural log of the origianl data using a column transformer, the predictions have an r squared value of about -350.
 This is extremely low, making this a very poor model.
 This means that our model is worse than the ideal constant model, which we imagine also isn't very accurate.